GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 #.
 Programs that read data tables can now process the aspatial metadata
    in OGR/GMT files with the new **-a** option.
 These are produced by **ogr2ogr** (a GDAL tool) when selecting the -f “GMT” output format.
-See Appendix Q for an explanation of the OGR/GMT file format.
+See Appendix `P. The GMT Vector Data Format for OGR Compatibility`_ for an explanation of the OGR/GMT file format.
    Because all GIS information is encoded via *GMT* comment lines these files can also be used in *GMT* 4 (the GIS metadata is simply skipped).

 #.
 Programs that read data tables can control which columns to read and